scotthamilton77/atlas-mcp-server/README.md

 [![Status](https://img.shields.io/badge/Status-Stable-blue.svg)]()
 [![GitHub](https://img.shields.io/github/stars/cyanheads/atlas-mcp-server?style=social)](https://github.com/cyanheads/atlas-mcp-server)

-ATLAS (Adaptive Task & Logic Automation System) is a Model Context Protocol server designed for LLMs to manage complex projects.
-Built with TypeScript and featuring Neo4j graph database integration, efficient project management, and collaborative features, ATLAS provides LLM Agents project management capabilities through a clean, flexible tool interface.
+ATLAS (Adaptive Task & Logic Automation System) is a task management system that helps organize and track complex projects through a structured approach.
+Built on a three-tier architecture of Projects, Tasks, and Knowledge, ATLAS makes it easier to manage projects, create tasks with clear organization and dependency tracking, and maintain a knowledge repository for project-related information.

+Implemented as a Model Context Protocol (MCP) server, ATLAS allows LLM agents to interact with project management tools, enabling managing projects effectively.

 > **Important Version Note**: [Version 1.5.4](https://github.com/cyanheads/atlas-mcp-server/releases/tag/v1.5.4) is the last version that uses SQLite as the database.
 Version 2.0 and onwards has been completely rewritten to use Neo4j, which requires either:
 >